vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 B. Perceptual — defended by Murāri Miśra
 C. Reflexive — defended by Guru (AKA Prabhākara Miśra)

-Option 3 seperates type A constitutivism from B and C. <refn v="sec 5/option 4">Option 4</refn> seperates Type B from C.
+Option 3 seperates type A internalism from B and C. <refn v="sec 5/option 4">Option 4</refn> seperates Type B from C.

 What is distinctive about inferential theories of introspection is that, in such accounts, introspection is a complex mental process involving not just awareness of the introspected fact and its contents, but also facts about how thinking and feeling works, in general.